 One of ExpressVPN's main assets is that it's incredibly easy to use on any platform – be it your phone, PC or even PlayStation.
-It also aced all of our streaming tests, easily getting around the geo-restrictions of Netflix, BBC iPlayer, Hulu and Amazon Prime Video – and, because it provides such swift connections, you'll be able to watch in HD just like usual (if your Wi-Fi can handle it, of course).
+It also aced all of our streaming tests, easily getting around the geo-restrictions of Netflix, BBC iPlayer, Hulu and Amazon Prime Video – and, because it provides such swift connections, you'll be able to watch in HD just like usual.

 The best VPN services today

 ExpressVPN is simply the best VPN available (our full ExpressVPN review is here) thanks to its fantastic apps, ease of use, superb speeds, excellent 24/7 customer-service support and wide compatibility across devices.
-You can use the service on Mac, Windows, iOS, Android or even Linux and BlackBerry, and you can also install it on your Android TV, games console or your home router.
+You can use the service on Mac, Windows, iOS, Android and even Linux or BlackBerry, and you can also install it on your Android TV, games console, or your home router.

 With a kill switch, split tunneling, DNS leak protection and military-grade encryption as standard, your data will stay secure, plus its no-logging policy assures your anonymity in any situation.
 And, Express's stellar 24/7 live chat support will help if anything goes awry.

 Perfect for newbies as well as veterans, ExpressVPN offers that rare combination of simplicity and in-depth functionality.
 The apps retain the same clean, one-click-and-you're-connected interface across all devices, but if you want to open the hood you'll be able to configure it exactly how you want it.